Celts Overview- Edinburgh to Killarney

 Throughout the tour, you’ll discover how food and drink are more than just sustenance here — they are a vital expression of Celtic identity, history, and hospitality.
 From rustic farmhouse kitchens to lively village pubs, every meal is a chance to connect with the land and the stories that have shaped these remarkable cultures.

-Celts Ride Data- Edinburgh to Dublin
+Celts Ride Data – Edinburgh to Killarney

-Celts Reading- Edinburgh to Dublin
+Celts Reading – Edinburgh to Killarney

 Creating a reading list for our Celts tour is no easy task, so we turned to our trip specialists for help.
 We asked them to share their favourite books that capture the spirit of Ireland and Scotland — from ancient myths and oral traditions to modern reflections — offering a deeper sense of place for those joining us on this unforgettable journey through Celtic lands.